 But don't wait till spring is here to start looking.
 Winter is the time to start planning your kids' summer, as programs often fill up quickly.
 For more summer camp options outside of Park Slope, be sure to consult our Summer Camp Guide for NYC Kids and complete listings.
-If you're looking for affordable (and even FREE) ways to keep your kids busy, peruse our roundups of Free and Cheap Summer Camps and Free Summer Sports and Outdoor Programs.
+If you're looking for affordable (and even FREE) ways to keep your kids busy, peruse our roundups of Free and Cheap Summer Camps.

 Beansprouts Summer Camp

 453 Sixth Avenue (between Ninth and Tenth Streets)

 Though it's an offshoot of the popular nursery school, this camp is for older kids as well.
 In the preschool camp, tots skip through sprinklers, enjoy excursions to nearby Prospect Park, take part in science experiments, and do yoga and arts and crafts, among other activities.
 School-age campers take weekly field trips, have instructional and free swimming, and participate in crafts, Olympics, and talent shows.

 701 and 712 Carroll Street (between Sixth and Seventh Avenues)

 This Park Slope private school offers a variety of programs, everything from the usual summer fun (sports, arts, indoor swimming) to one-week mini-camps specializing in Spanish language, outdoor science, performing arts, sports, and visual arts.

 274 Garfield Place (between 8th Avenue and Prospect Park West)